miner/nocore/README.md

 Optional keyword arguments may be used to override the default values for :name, :user, :group, and :ns (the main namespace).
 You can use any combination of these optional keyword arguments.

-- `lein new nocore NAME :user USER`
+- `lein new nocore NAME -- :user USER`
-- `lein new nocore NAME :group GROUP`
+- `lein new nocore NAME -- :group GROUP`
-- `lein new nocore NAME :ns NS`
+- `lein new nocore NAME -- :ns NS`
-- `lein new nocore ignored :user USER :group GROUP :ns NS :name NAME`
+- `lein new nocore overridden -- :user USER :group GROUP :ns NS :name NAME`

 where you choose your values for NAME, USER, GROUP and NS.

 Note that `lein new` requires the project name argument even if you decide to override it with a :name keyword argument.
-It may seem strange to override the :name, but it can be convenient if you want to use `nocore` in a lein alias.
+It may seem strange to override the :name, but it can be convenient if you want to use `nocore` in a lein alias, perhaps to set other defaults and take the name as the last argument.

+Note that the keyword arguments come after the "--" marker.
+Leiningen (around version 2.3.4?) apparently now requires the marker to separate lein command keywords from template specific ones... or something like that.

 ## License